 - Quitting (who’s leaving their job, reasons for leaving a job)

-From job seeker demographics to hiring logistics in 2023, we provide data below that spans the job search process.
+From job seeker demographics to hiring statistics in 2024, we provide data below that spans the job search process.

 Whether you’re writing a CV, resume, or cover letter — these statistics will help you gain a stronger understanding of where job trends currently stand.